-The Foundation maintains a museum in Red Wing, Minnesota located within the former Minnesota Stoneware Company building where pottery was manufactured until Red Wing Potteries closed in 1967.
+The Foundation maintains a pottery museum in Red Wing, Minnesota located in the Pottery Place Annex across a parking lot from the Minnesota Stoneware Company building where pottery was manufactured until Red Wing Potteries closed in 1967.
 An extensive representation of characteristic and rare stoneware, art pottery, and dinnerware items produced by the pottery industry of Red Wing is displayed and preserved here.
 The Museum also contains an important collection of memorabilia, vintage photographs and products related to this industry to provide for current and future educational experiences and scholarly endeavors consistent with the mission of the Foundation.
 The Museum receives items through tax-deductible gifts and, on occasion, through loans.
 The Foundation works to preserve all of the original elements of the former Minnesota Stoneware Company building such as the tunnel kiln and boiler.
-The Foundation also endeavors to preserve land adjacent to this building that holds pottery items discarded by the pottery manufacturers over many decades.
+They also are attempting to preserve land adjacent to this building,the “pottery dump”, that holds pottery items discarded by the pottery manufacturers over many decades.
 The Foundation endeavors to provide information about the role of Red Wing stoneware, art pottery, and dinnerware in American history and culture to broaden public knowledge.
 This effort includes community outreach programs, didactic sessions, educational videos, displays, and walking tours.
 The Foundation encourages and supports scholarly activity that would result in new knowledge and publications.
 The Foundation gives scholarships to students who are studying in areas of ceramic history, ceramic engineering, or pottery making.

-To learn more about the RWCS Foundation and the Red Wing Pottery Museum, please visit their website http://www.rwcsfoundation.org.
+To learn more about the RWCS Foundation and the Pottery Museum, please contact them at 651-327-2220 or firstname.lastname@example.org.

 RWCS Foundation By-Laws